 (1 Lec, 2 2-hr Lab) Common experimental techniques in materials testing and research: x-ray diffraction, optical and electron microscopy, thermal and mechanical properties, electrochemical methods—theory and hands-on experience.
 Pre: 341 or CHEM 351 (or concurrent).
 (Cross-listed as CHEM 435)

 Fabrication, design, and analysis of physical systems, sensors, and actuators at the nanoscale and microscale.
 Microfabrication/nanofabrication, fabrication process design, electrostatistic and electromagnetic interactions, signal transduction, measurements.
 Course work will focus on process and system design.
 ENGR majors only.
-Pre: 331, 375, and 371 (or concurrent); or consent.
+Pre: 331 (with a minimum grade of C-), 375 (with a minimum grade of C-), or consent.

 (1-3 hr Lab) Techniques of experimental stress analysis: strain and deflection measurement of beams and shafts, strain to stress conversion, principal and maximum shearing stresses, failure in biaxial stress states, stress concentrations, residual stresses, buckling, creep, electrical resistance strain gages, brittle coatings, photoelastic methods, transducers.
 A-F only.
 Pre: 371 and departmental approval.